jay15summer/jay15summer.github.io/_pages/about.md

 * SAS

 ### Selected projects
-1. **Cloud data processing and modeling for IoT based additive manufacturing (3D printing).** (Jan.2018-Present)
+1. **Cloud data processing and modeling for IoT devices.** (Jan.2018-Present)
-* Used IBM cloud to build infrastructure for collecting data from multiple sensors in different 3d printers/printing arms.
+* Used IBM cloud to build infrastructure for collecting data from multiple sensors (sensors on different 3d printers/printing arms).
-* Adopted boosting (AdaBoost) based joint learning algorithms for modeling the data from multiple sources to improve the 3d printing accuracy.
+* Adopted boosting (AdaBoost) based joint learning algorithms for improving the model accuracy.
 * Studied online joint learning dealing with cloud data that arrive sequentially.

 2. **Multivariate modeling and variable selection for spatial non-stationary processes.** (Oct.2017-Apr.2018)
-* Used spatial adaptive network-based inference rule model, spatial varying coefficient model and spatial partition-wise regression model to characterize different types of non-stationary (spatially abrupt or gradual change relations).
+* Used spatial adaptive network-based inference rule model, spatial varying coefficient model, and a spatial partition-wise regression model to characterize different types of non-stationary (spatially abrupt or gradual change relations).
 * Proposed an efficient algorithm (greedy merging) for identifying the spatial boundary of non-stationarity.
 * Embedded lasso-type penalty for spatial variable selection either locally or globally.

 3. **Transfer learning for data-lacking process modeling.** (Jan.2017-Oct.2017)
-* Built regularization-based transfer learning algorithm for multiple models, e.g., geographically weighted regression model (varying coefficient model), region-wise regression model and adaptive network-based fuzzy inference model, to address the problem of lacking sufficient training data.
+* Built regularization-based transfer learning algorithm for multiple models, e.g., additive Gaussian process model, to address the problem of lacking sufficient training data.
-* Proposed engineering knowledge (engineering effect equivalence) guided transfer learning algorithm to improve the modeling accuracy of the multivariate linear regression model with insufficient data.
+* Proposed pre-knowledge (effect equivalence) guided transfer learning algorithm to improve the modeling accuracy of the multivariate linear regression model with insufficient data.
 * Applied the proposed transfer learning technique to model the machined surface variation and additive manufacturing printing errors for quality improvement.

 4. **Spatial leak modeling for surface assembly.** (Aug.2016-Apr.2017)